Japoteurs: Plot

-The story begins with a shot of the front page of the Daily Planet.
-The headline reads "World's Largest Bombing Plane Finally Completed".
-The man reading the newspaper is Japanese, he stands up and looks at a picture of the Statue of Liberty in his office, then pushes a button on his desk, and the picture changes into one of the Japanese flag.
-He bows to it and jams his glowing cigarette into the news headline.
-Later, the Japanese man and some acquaintances hit a guard as the plane is being loaded for a test run.
-Clark Kent and Lois Lane are taking a tour of the new bombing plane for the Planet.
-When everyone is told to get off, Lois stays behind and hides in a locker on board the plane.
+A group of Japanese spies hijack a new prototype bombing plane by taking out the nighttime guards, hiding inside empty bomb shells, and emerging to take out and replace the pilots as the plane prepares for its maiden flight.
+While Clark Kent and Lois Lane are taking a tour of the bombing plane for the Daily Planet, Lois stows away in a locker.

-As the plane takes off, we see that there are other stowaways aboard.
-Hidden inside what look like bombs are the Japanese men.
-The spies tie and gag the pilots and hijack the plane.
-Meanwhile, Lois emerges from her hiding place and moves over to the cockpit.
-As she's about to open the door, she notices that the Japanese spies have hijacked the plane.
-She sneaks into the room and calls for help on the radio, but the spies seize her.
-In response to her calls for help, fighter planes are sent to stop the hijackers.
+When Lois emerges from her hiding place and heads to the cockpit, she notices that the Japanese spies have hijacked the plane.
+She calls for help on the radio, and fighter planes are sent to stop the hijackers.
 In response, the hijackers deploy a bomb, which stops the fighters from taking off.
 Clark Kent goes into an elevator and changes into Superman as it goes up to the roof.

-Superman enters the plane to stop the hijackers, but one of them has Lois tied up and is ready to drop her out of the plane through the bomb hatch.
-Superman jumps out of the plane and comes back in through the bomb hatch to save Lois as she's being dropped.
-He unties her and starts fighting the hijackers.
+Superman enters the plane to stop the hijackers, but one of them has Lois tied up and threatens to drop her out through the bomb hatch.
+Superman jumps out of the plane and comes back in through the bomb hatch to save Lois.
+He unties her and fights the hijackers.
 One of them breaks the plane's controls, and the plane starts falling towards the city.
-Superman takes Lois out of the plane and places her on the ground, then flies back up and catches the plane, bringing it to a safe landing right in the middle of the street.
+Superman takes Lois down to the ground, then flies back up and catches the plane, bringing it to a safe landing right in the middle of the street.

+Later, Clark and Lois ride a rotating plane ride at an amusement park, but Lois says she would rather be with Superman.